EivindHacker/creativecorner-app/readme.md

 # Semester project

 ## Description
-This is our template for the semester project.
-It contains a basic structure for the project and a few examples of how to use the different parts of the project.
-You must expand upon the project, refactor when nessasary and make it your own.
+Creative Corner is my exam project in Application Development 2 at UiA.
+This is a simple app were you can share your ideas for a song, and musicians can use this page as inspiration for their work.
+Maybe your idea will be the next big hit?
+Probably not... :P

 ## Projectmanagment
-We use [Trello](https://trello.com/b/FHCiBdTb/demo) for projectmanagment.
-You can find the board [here](https://trello.com/b/FHCiBdTb/demo).
+I've used [Trello]([https://trello.com/b/FHCiBdTb/demo](https://trello.com/invite/b/F7Eo5hqg/ATTI94983d617c3506dd55d62b207dfc4c72912EAFB0/apputvikling-2)) for projectmanagment.
+You can find the board [here]([https://trello.com/b/FHCiBdTb/demo](https://trello.com/invite/b/F7Eo5hqg/ATTI94983d617c3506dd55d62b207dfc4c72912EAFB0/apputvikling-2)).
-Note that you should create your own board for your project.

 ## Getting started
 To get started with the project you need to clone the repository and open it in your favorite IDE.
 We recommend using VS Code.